Planck 2013 results. I. Overview of products and scientific results: Astrophysical products

 \subsection{The \Planck\ catalogues}

-Many types of compact sources are expected in the \Planck\ data: Galactic sources, radio galaxies, infrared galaxies, and clusters of galaxies.
-In January of 2011, the \Planck Early Release Compact Source Catalogue (ERCSC) was published \citep{planck2011-6.2}, which included a catalogue of compact sources extracted independently from each map, a list of sources detected via the Sunyaev-Zeldovich effect, and a list of Galactic cold cores selected by temperature.
-In this 2013 release, an important advance is made for the first two of these lists.
+Many types of compact sources are found in the \Planck\ data, including quasars, radio galaxies, infrared galaxies, clusters of galaxies, \ion{H}{ii} regions, and young star-forming regions.
+The \Planck\ Early Release Compact Source Catalogue (ERCSC), published in January 2011 \citep{planck2011-6.2}, included lists of compact sources extracted independently at each frequency, an early list of sources detected via the Sunyaev-Zeldovich effect (the ESZ), and a list of Galactic cold cores selected by temperature.
+The \Planck\ Catalogue of Compact Sources (PCCS; \citealt{planck2013-p05}) and the \Planck\ Catalogue of Sunyaev-Zeldovich sources (PSZ; \citealt{planck2013-p05a}) significantly expand the ERCSC and the ESZ.